tclohm/riverboat/README.md

 ### Smart Calendar System

-The calendar tracks booking availability using a JSON-based date range system:
+The calendar tracks booking availability using a JSON-based date range system with intelligent date filtering:

 ```typescript
 // Booked dates stored as JSON array